Social Emotional and Early Development (SEED) Initiative

 How can caregivers access this service?
 Is it free?

-Interested caregivers will be able to request a referral on nmececd.org/SEED.
+Interested caregivers are encouraged to complete complete the SEED Referral Form.
 Services are free to Early Childhood Education (ECE) providers, children, and their families.

 Shareable Materials